 End Result

 In the end, here is my spreadsheet of the posting results by account type.
-Depreciation is straight-forward, when it’s not mixed in with additions or other types of changes in Fixed Assets.
+Depreciation is straightforward when it's not mixed in with additions or other types of changes in Fixed Assets.